${desc_content} ${desc_content} Israel 2026: Where Rockets Land — Map | Region Alert

 Tel Aviv

 Tel Aviv is the primary entry point and operations hub for most foreign nationals in Israel.
 Security infrastructure is concentrated here, with international hotels, embassies, and medical facilities.
-Standard urban precautions apply — avoid displaying wealth, use reputable transportation, and maintain awareness of your surroundings.
+Standard urban precautions apply: avoid displaying wealth, use reputable transportation, and maintain awareness of your surroundings.
+Note that as of March 2026, all areas are subject to missile attack risk.

 Jerusalem